$\alpha$-decay systematics for superheavy nucleus: the effect of deformation of daughter nucleus: SUMMARY AND CONCLUSION

 \section{SUMMARY AND CONCLUSION}

-{} Building on the work of V.Yu.Denisov, a new empirical formula incorporating deformation terms (ND) is proposed.
-We generalize the deformation terms describing daughter nucleus deformation to the DUR model, the AKRA model, and the New Geiger-Nuttall law(NGN), leading to improvements in the original DUR model, the AKRA model, and the New Geiger-Nuttall law(NGN) frameworks.
-These six empirical formulas (original and modified versions) are then employed to investigate the $\alpha$-decay half-lives of 400 nuclei (even-even, even-odd, odd-even, and odd-odd), with the root-mean-square deviation (RMS) used as a metric to evaluate model performance.
-As shown in Figures \ref{imag9}-\ref{imag12}, among the six models, the modified AKRA model (AKRA+D) demonstrates the closest agreement with experimental results. {} To further validate the improvements, we use the new empirical formulas developed for the DUR+D model, the AKRA+D model, and ND to predict the $\alpha$-decay properties of 71 nuclei with Z = 118, 120,122, and 124.
-Figures \ref{imag5}-\ref{imag8} show strong consistency among the predictions from the DUR+D model, the AKRA+D model, and ND.
-Notably, when the neutron number $N>190$,the predictions from the DUR+D model and the AKRA+D model exceed those of ND, which can be attributed to the inclusion of hexadecapole and hexacontatetrapole deformation of the deformed daughter nucleus contributions in the DUR+D model and the AKRA+D model that are not considered in ND.
-This result indicates that incorporating daughter nucleus deformation terms into empirical formulas significantly enhances the accuracy of calculating $\alpha$-decay half-lives for even-even nuclei.
+{} Building upon the foundational work of V. Yu.
+Denisov, a new empirical formula incorporating deformation terms (ND) was proposed.
+We generalized these deformation terms to three classical semi-empirical frameworks: the DUR model, the AKRA model, and the New Geiger-Nuttall law (NGN), leading to the modified models: DUR+D, AKRA+D, and NGN+D. These six empirical formulas (the three original and three modified versions) were systematically employed to investigate the $\alpha$-decay half-lives of a comprehensive set of 400 nuclei, spanning all four parity types (even-even, even-odd, odd-even, and odd-odd).
+The model performance was quantitatively assessed using the root-mean-square (RMS) deviation between the calculated and experimental $\alpha$-decay half-lives.
+As illustrated in Figure \ref{imag1}, among the six models tested, the modified AKRA model (AKRA+D) consistently demonstrated the closest agreement with experimental results, indicating its superior predictive capability across the diverse nuclear dataset.
+The specific reduction in the RMS deviation achieved by the AKRA+D model compared to its original counterpart is detailed in Table \ref{tab8}: The discrepancy between calculated and experimental $\alpha$-decay half-lives was reduced by $22\%$ in the even-even Nuclei.
+The discrepancy was reduced by $5\%$ in odd-odd Nuclei.
+The discrepancy was reduced by $4.7\%$ in the odd-even nuclei.
+The discrepancy was reduced by $14.7\%$ in odd-odd nuclei.
+These results emphatically confirm that the inclusion of deformation terms, particularly within the AKRA framework, significantly enhances the accuracy of $\alpha$-decay half-life predictions across various nuclear types. {} To further validate the improvements achieved by incorporating higher-order deformation, we employed a set of five advanced empirical formulas to predict the $\alpha$-decay half-lives of 71 even-even nuclei spanning the superheavy elements $\mathit{Z} = 118, 120, 122$, and $124$.The models used for this predictive study include the deformation-incorporated models developed in this work (the DUR+D model and the AKRA+D model), the new deformation formula by Denisov (ND), and two extended formulas by Xu et al. \cite{xu2022unified,luo2023improved}, which account for centrifugal potential, shell effects, and the blocking effect of unpaired nucleons: Improved+UL (originally for odd-$\mathit{A}$ nuclei) and Improved+EF (originally for odd-odd nuclei).
+As demonstrated in Figure \ref{imag2}, a strong consistency is observed among the predictions from these five models.
+Crucially, the predicted $\alpha$-decay half-lives for the 71 even-even nuclei exhibit distinct and consistent behavior at the parent neutron numbers $\mathit{N} = 180$ and $\mathit{N} = 186$.
+This systematic stability change suggests that the corresponding daughter nucleus neutron numbers, $\mathit{N} = 178$ and $\mathit{N} = 184$, may correspond to a neutron magic number and a neutron submagic number, respectively, providing critical insight into the nuclear structure in the superheavy region.
+A key finding is the divergence of predictions at larger neutron numbers: for $\mathit{N} > 190$, the half-life predictions from the DUR+D model and the AKRA+D model consistently exceed those of the ND formula.This increasing divergence is directly attributed to the inclusion of hexadecapole ($\mathit{\beta}_4$) and hexacontatetrapole ($\mathit{\beta}_6$) deformation contributions in the DUR+D and AKRA+D models, terms which are not considered in the ND model.
+This result strongly validates the conclusion that incorporating these higher-order daughter nucleus deformation terms into empirical formulas significantly enhances the accuracy and physical reliability of $\alpha$-decay half-life calculations, particularly for highly deformed even-even nuclei.